Crumb Top Baking

 Add the remaining ingredients to the food processor, except for the water, and start processing on high.
 Once the ingredients are blended together, keep the processor running and start adding the water one tablespoon at a time until you reach your desired consistency.
 You may need to stop the food processor a few times to scrape down the sides of the bowl.

-Scoop the hummus into a bowl and serve immediately, or chill in the refrigerator for a few hours to let the flavours blend together.
+Scoop the hummus into a bowl and serve immediately, or chill in the refrigerator for a few hours to let the flavors blend together.

 Overhead view of edamame hummus mixed together in a food processor bowl.